HooK81/react-protected-text/README.md

 ## How it works

-It use a mixture of pure text in DOM and CSS.
+It use a mixture of pure text in HTML and CSS.
-The text is partially rendered in reverse in DOM and the rest is prepend/append by CSS.
+The text is partially rendered in reverse in HTML and the rest is prepend/append by CSS.
 CSS will then reverse all text again.
 Link URL is obfuscated until an onClick event occur.
 This making the text or link useless for spammers, but user friendly on a browser.